 Milos is a place of archaeological and religious interest because of its famous catacombs and ‘Kyra tis Fylakopis (Lady of Fylakopi) a figure of huge archaelological value.
-It is also famed for being the discovery place of the Aphrodite of Milos (Venus de Milo) which brought the name of Milos to everyone’s lips.

-Apollonia, in the northeast of the island, is a colourful holiday village with small tavernas, renowned for fresh fish and seafood.
+Pollonia, in the northeast of the island, is a colourful holiday village with small tavernas, renowned for fresh fish and seafood.
 Water taxis leave from here for Kimolos, named after the chalk (kimolia) mined there.

 Trypiti is a traditional village.
 The name comes from the Greek meaning 'hollow'.
 Many 'hollows' were caused by the soft ground in the area and many were used as burial plots.
-One feature of Trypiti are its windmills, once used for grinding the corn, some now provide self catering accommodation!
+One feature of Trypiti are its windmills, once used for grinding the corn, some now provide self-catering accommodation!

 Named after a Catholic priest who used to moor his boats there the caves of Papafrangas were possibly used as pirate hide-outs centuries ago.
 There is a small beach here, and the two caves are interconnected by an underpass.

 Milos’ most distinguishing feature is the syrmata (beach dwellings) and these are mostly carved into rock walls.
-Once the threat of Turkish invasion had subsided in the mid-19th the villagers felt confident enough to live nearer the sea.
+Once the threat of Turkish invasion had subsided in the mid-19th century the villagers felt confident enough to live nearer the sea.
 The top floor was usually a retreat for fisherman, nowadays they are used as weekend accommodation or summer residences.
 These can be found in Mandrakia on the north of the island.

-This beautiful hotel is well placed for relaxation or exploration.
+A lovely hotel, well placed for relaxation or exploration.
 Highly recommended!

-H Jackson, June, 2015
+H Jackson, UK, June, 2015